 With a few exceptions, you must have in your possession a fishing licence.
 You can obtain a licence from authorized sales agents, who are usually retailers of hunting and fishing equipment, or from convenience stores.
 Several types of licences are available at different prices, according to the species of fish or the duration of the planned excursion.

 Indeed, a minor child may always fish under his or her parent’s licence.
 What is more, an individual may fish under his or her spouse’s licence provided that the spouses are together or the individual carries the licence, except for sport fishing license for Atlantic salmon.
-Lastly, a minor child or an adult student may fish accompanied by an adult who possesses a licence.
+Lastly, a minor child or an adult student (aged 18 to 24 with a valid student ID) may fish accompanied by an adult who possesses a licence.
 However, there are some circumstances in which a resident may fish without a licence.
 To learn more about fishing without a licence, please see the section entitled “ Fishing licence ”

 Fishing is usually allowed everywhere in Québec.